ODbeke/ghostwriter-mesh/README.md

 ## The Agent Pipeline

-This project simulates an autonomous editorial room with three specialized Gemini-powered agents:
+This project simulates an autonomous editorial room with three specialized agents:

 1. **Writer Agent (`api_writer.py`)**: Hosts the FastAPI frontend bridge.
 It receives a topic from the user, drafts an initial blog post, and dispatches it over the mesh to the Checker.
 2. **Checker Agent (`agent_checker.py`)**: Polls its AXL node queue.
 When a draft arrives, it critiques and fact-checks the text, then routes the critique to the Editor.